 Stay ahead of the storm with a propane-powered generator

 Each year, hurricanes endanger the lives of thousands of people and cause extreme property damage.
-During the 2017 hurricane season, 10 deadly hurricanes occurred between June and November, causing the most destructive and costly storms our nation has seen.
-Unfortunately, meteorologists are predicting another active and above-average hurricane season for 2018.
+During the 2018 hurricane season, 15 deadly hurricanes occurred between June and November, causing the most destructive and costly storms our nation has seen.

 Power outages from severe weather can be expensive, inconvenient, and even dangerous for you and your family.
 Thankfully, you can prepare for a storm by making the investment in a propane-powered generator.